chrisdegutis/event-logging-security-monitoring/README.md

 <h2>Prerequisites</h2>
 <p>
-This lab builds on the environment created in the previous project where an on-premises Active Directory environment was deployed in Microsoft Azure.
+This lab builds on the environment created in the <a href="https://github.com/chrisdegutis/ad-domain-deployment">previous project</a> where an on-premises Active Directory environment was deployed in Microsoft Azure.
 Before beginning this lab, the following infrastructure must already be configured:
 </p>